-7 Novels that Deal with the Reverberations of Trauma
+7 Novels About the Reverberations of Trauma

 I n my novel, Eden, two sisters survive a childhood abduction, the aftermath of which sets their lives on very different courses.
 We find out what happened to them when they were kidnapped as teenagers, but more integral is what happened to them afterwards.
 How do you return to your everyday life after experiencing a violent, traumatic event?
 Is your life forever changed?
 Are you still the same person?
 Do you try to forget what happened, or do you try to integrate it?